 Welcome to Trinity School

-The 1899 building remains as a listed building, and became a primary school with the name of Nightingale, and returned to the name of Trinity Primary Academy in recent years.
-The name of Trinity was derived from the nearby Trinity Church in Trinity Road, which borders the rear of the school.
+In 1967 the school became Wood Green Comprehensive School and continued at its former playing field site in White Hart Lane.
+The last name found in use was Woodside School, an academy school.
+The 1899 Bounds Green Road building remains as a listed building, and became Nightingale Primary School, and returned to the name of Trinity, as Trinity Primary Academy in 2012.
+The name of Trinity originally derived from the nearby Trinity Church in Trinity Road, which borders the rear of the school.

 Our aim is to load this website with much of the historical information about Trinity, plus past and current activities by old scholars, as was on the former Old Scholars website.
 Although much information has been lost, about 300 school photos with the original captions will be added over time and the total could reach 500 in the Galleries section, mostly class and reunion photos.
 Another aim is to acquire lost resources like the Old Scholars Association Newsletters since 1994.
 Donations and loans of all materials can be made via the Contacts page.

 Page last modified: 16 Aug 2020 13:16:56